 I also looked into the details of English syntax before writing and found some pleasing oddities closer to home.
 Lessons: 1) SVO nom-acc does not have to be boring and 2) You can develop a familiar framework much further than an unfamiliar one. Õtari is conceived of as extinct and normally discussed in the past tense.

 Õtari was the original language of Mohai, prior to its incorporation into the Heitak Empire.
 It was a member of the Dahu language family.
 It was subject-verb-object with nominative-accusative alignment and zero-marking.
 Here is the full 140-odd page grammar:

 This was the invader language that killed off Õtari.
 It was an SVO language with head-marking and suitably harsh bad guy consonants.
 It was very unlike the mellifluous Lemohai, but an important source of loan words for Lemohai.
 Classical Leheitak was the ancestor of Modern Leheitak.
 Both were members of the Kelma language family.
 Neither have survived into the current version of the Mohai project.

 Senduri was viewed as the original language of Mohai, prior to the arrival of the Dahu tribes.
 It is now seen as mountain language from the mainland, predating the arrival of the Suliq.
 It is verb initial and has a trigger alignment.
 It is a linguistic isolate.
-It has survived into the modern age, but is confined to remote mountainous areas.
+It has survived into the modern age, but is confined to a remote mountainous area.